PARALEGAL STUDIES (PARA)

 Course Notes: Same course as LAWA L03.
 Dept. consent

 The pre-trial litigation process in civil matters.
-Client and witness interviews; factual investigations; jurisdiction; pre-trial motions; litigation strategy; administrative remedies and procedures; evidence for use at trial; depositions; written and e-discovery; and review of documentation.
-Federal and Illinois Rules of Civil Procedure and local court rules.
+Jurisdiction and Venue; What and Where to File; Overview of state and Federal court systems; Client and witness interviews; factual investigations; pre-trial motions; Illinois Supreme Court Rules of Discovery including depositions, interrogatories; answers and pre-trial motions; Introduction to the concept of E-Discovery; litigation strategy; administrative remedies and procedures; brief overview of evidence; Federal and Illinois Rules of Civil Procedure and local court rules.

 Course Notes: Same course as LAWA L04.
 Dept. consent